gendx/collisions/README.md

 ## Performance

-An efficient algorithm has been designed to model collisions and is able to simulate one thousand particles at a rate of several thousands of collisions per second (CPU 1.66 GHz).
+An efficient algorithm has been designed to model collisions and is able to simulate 1,000 particles at a rate of 10,000 collisions per second (CPU 1.66 GHz).

 ## License